cloudtrax/docs/api/README.md

 *This is preliminary documentation.
 It applies only to networks running under CloudTrax 4.*<br/>

+*Note that there are no access charges associated with use of the CloudTrax API for users with fewer than 100 devices.
+For pricing on more than 100 devices, contact sales@openmesh.com. *<br/>

 ### Contents of this document

 * [Overview](#overview)